bandeau1bandeau2

 Startup script information:

 At system startup, a LINUX RESTART message must be inserted in the daily data file to tell sar that the kernel counters have been reinitialized.
-Create a sysstat bootscript to accomplish this using the following commands:
+Here is a sample sysstat bootscript used to accomplish this:

 $ cat > /etc/rc.d/init.d/sysstat << "EOF"